 The next thing you need to bear in mind is the fact that the UK is the third-largest market in the world, just after the United States and China.
 These UK online shopping statistics may come as a surprise, seeing how they outcompete markets of countries with larger populations.
 For instance, Japan, Germany and France (respectively) are positioned below the UK.
 When considering the percentage of the population, almost 80% of people in the UK are online shoppers.

-Another relevant online shopping UK statistic is the fact that the average consumer spends $1,650 yearly.
+Another relevant online shopping UK statistic is the fact that the average consumer spent $1,020 last year.
+Furthermore, UK shoppers spent the most per capita in Europe.
 One more thing worth mentioning is that UK online shoppers tend to be quite mobile-centric.
 This makes foreign sites expanding to the UK more interested in m-commerce.

-When talking about online shopping statistics in the UK, it’s important to mention that there’s a steady growth in revenue between 2012 and 2019.
+When talking about online shopping statistics in the UK, it’s important to mention that between 2012 and 2019, there was steady revenue growth.
 In 2012, the value was £33.24 billion, while in 2019, the figure exceeded £76.04 billion.
+In 2020, online shopping became even more rooted in the UK.
 Therefore, it’s expected that this growth will continue in the following period as well.

 No matter if the purchase is made online or offline, about 87% of all shopping instances begin online.
 This means that there are a lot of people who want to check the product, compare prices and see all the features before making a purchase.
 This is one of the most relevant statistics on online shopping vs in-store shopping.

 15. Around 43% of global shoppers research products via social networks.

 One of the first global online shopping statistics from 2019 shows that 43% of shoppers research products via social networks.
 In the past several years, social networks have been a fairly powerful shopping funnel.
 Yet, they’re also an essential means of product placement and brand promotion, as well as influence marketing.